Amirzafari/MyTaskReminder/README.md

 ## 🌈 Features in Detail

 ### 1. 🔄 Bi-Directional Sync
-TaskWhiz keeps your GitHub repositories and Google Classroom assignments in perfect harmony.
+taskReminder keeps your GitHub repositories and Google Classroom assignments in perfect harmony.
 Any changes in one platform are reflected in the other, ensuring you're always working with the most up-to-date information.

 ### 2. 🧠 Intelligent Deadline Management
 Our advanced algorithm doesn't just track due dates – it learns from your work patterns to provide personalized reminders, ensuring you have ample time to complete each assignment.

 ### 3. 📁 Automatic File Organization
-Say goodbye to cluttered repositories!
-TaskWhiz automatically organizes your assignment files into neatly structured directories, making it easy to manage multiple courses and assignments.
+Say goodbye to cluttered repositories! taskReminder automatically organizes your assignment files into neatly structured directories, making it easy to manage multiple courses and assignments.

 ### 4. 📊 Progress Analytics
 Track your academic progress with beautiful, insightful charts and graphs.
 Visualize your submission history, grade trends, and workload distribution.

 ### 5. 🤝 Collaboration Tools
-Seamlessly collaborate with classmates on group projects.
-TaskWhiz provides tools for code sharing, version control, and integrated communication.
+Seamlessly collaborate with classmates on group projects. taskReminder provides tools for code sharing, version control, and integrated communication.

 ### 6. 🎨 Customizable Themes
-Make TaskWhiz your own with a variety of sleek, modern themes.
+Make taskReminder your own with a variety of sleek, modern themes.
 Choose the perfect look to keep you motivated and focused.

 ### 7. 📱 Mobile Companion App
 Stay connected on-the-go with our mobile app.
 Check deadlines, receive notifications, and even make quick submissions from your smartphone.

 ## 🛡️ Privacy and Security

-At TaskWhiz, we take your academic integrity seriously.
+At taskReminder, we take your academic integrity seriously.
 Our application is built with state-of-the-art security measures:

 - End-to-end encryption for all data transmissions
 - Regular security audits and penetration testing